-Kooth has been commissioned by Leeds CCG from December 2018 and is a free, safe and anonymous service for 11-18 year olds where young people can chat 1-2-1 with counsellors, access self-help articles 24/7 and connect with peers through live moderated forums.
-Young people can access this through this link www.KOOTH.com
+Kooth is a free, safe and anonymous online service for 11-18 year olds where young people can chat 1-2-1 with BACP accredited counsellors, access self-help articles 24/7 and connect with peers through live moderated forums.
+Young people can access Kooth directly.

 The Market Place

-The Market Place is a drop in, counselling and support centre for 11 – 25 year olds in Leeds city centre.
-Access is by self referral – signpost young people to their website.
+The Market Place offers a drop-in service, long-term and short-term counselling, bereavement counselling, wellbeing workshops, youth work support, and crisis counselling for 11 – 25 year olds in Leeds city centre.
+Access is by self-referral via the Market Place.

 Emergency Department (A&E)